Rust Using Occlusion

 Here's the resulting mask

-This is good for some sorts of rust (specifically rust that's generally blurry).
+This is good for some sorts of blurry rust.

 But if you look at the second photo in our reference, some rust has a much more defined edge.
 How do we get this sort of effect?